rklaehn/rklaehn.github.io/2016-01-05-binarymerge.md

 In that case, the seemingly trivial problem of merging two sorted lists turns into a problem that has *10 pages* of [TAOCP](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming) devoted to it.

 So I did what you usually do in this situation: [ask on stackexchange](http://programmers.stackexchange.com/questions/267406/algorithm-to-merge-two-sorted-arrays-with-minimum-number-of-comparisons).
 Given that this should be a pretty common problem, I was expecting an answer like "you obviously have to use the Foo-Bar algorithm described by 1969 by XYZ".
-But to my surprise, the algorithm that was posted as the answer, despite being called [A simple algorithm for merging two disjoint linearly-ordered sets](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.419.8292), is not very simple.
+But to my surprise, the algorithm that was posted as the answer, despite being called [A simple algorithm for merging two disjoint linearly-ordered sets (F. K. Hwang , S. Lin)](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.419.8292), is not very simple.
 It is asymptotically optimal, but too complex to degrade well in the case that the comparison is cheap.

 So I tried to come up with a simpler solution.